Grading systems by country: Sweden

 Since the autumn of 2012, grades in Sweden have been given to students in the 6th grade and above.
-Previously, grades were given from the 8th grade for many years.
+Previously, grades were given from the 8th grade for multiple years.
 Students below the 6th grade receive an estimation of their knowledge in each subject from their teachers.
 The current Swedish national grade scale has been used since 2011 and contains six grades which translate to a number of points, as shown below.

 The grades A to E are passing grades, while F denotes failure.
 Grades A, C and E all have different requirements and the requirements for A are, naturally, the hardest to reach.
 The grades B and D are given when a student has met all the requirements for the grade below (E or C) and a majority of the requirements for the grade above (C or A).

 When a student reaches the end of the Swedish nine-year-school and Upper Secondary School, their 17 best grades and points are turned into a qualification value (max 340 points) which they use to apply for their next level of education.